Managers and engineers responsible for mining operations regularly face tasks including:

-Amalgama’s simulation developers created an AnyLogic simulation model of the mine to answer these questions.
-The model included the whole mining process from drilling to hoisting, precisely as the plant was laid out.
+Amalgama’s simulation developers created an AnyLogic mining simulation model to answer these questions.
+This mining simulator included the whole mining process from drilling to hoisting, precisely as the plant was laid out.

 The first experiment with the model was how the mine system would behave if the external constraint of conveyor speed was removed.
 This experiment helped find three borers that had a production rate limited by internal constraints such as their own performance, maintenance intervals, buffer size, etc.

 As a result, three borers were chosen to be candidates for removal with minimum influence on the mine production rate, since MOLs would only remove constraints caused by the speed and capacity of conveyors.